NKjoep/nkjoep.github.io/_src/src/articles/2014-04-09-Improve-your-Git-prompt.md

 ---
-categories: [development, git]
 date: 2014-04-09T11:10:00+02:00
 description: "How to get a nice git prompt in no time."
+image-preview: /assets/posts/2014-04-09-Improve-your-Git-prompt/default-gitprompt.png
-layout: layout-blog-article.html
+layout: stf.com.html
-tags: [osx, dev, environment]
+tags: [development, git]
 title: "Improve your GIT prompt"
-image-preview: /assets/posts/2014-04-09-Improve-your-Git-prompt/default-gitprompt.png
 ---

 A [friend of mine](http://simoneloru.com/), during a remote shared video session,